joseph-tan/GCD-Course-Project/README.md

 the measurements of one subject carrying out one activity.
 There is also a row at the top of tidydata with the variable names.
 Where these may not be human-readable, we have explained them in the Code Book.

-## Writes tidydata data frame to tidydata.txt file (line 76)

-Finally, we write the data frame into a file called "tidydata.txt" which is saved in the user's working directory.
+Finally, we write the tidydata data frame into a file called "tidydata.txt" which is saved in the user's working directory.

 This file can be opened in R using the following code:
 data100 <- read.table("./tidydata.txt", header = TRUE)